nrad/tfxkit/README.md

 # tfxkit
-Tensorflow toolkit for classification problems particularly in particle and astrophysics
+`tfxkit` is a modular TensorFlow-based toolkit for building, training, and tuning neural networks.